-2011 USPS Certified Mail New Postal Rate Increase
+2012 Certified Mail Postal Rate Increase Update

-How To Reduce USPS Certified Mail Costs?You can reduce the costs to send USPS Certified Mail by using the Electronic Return Receipt – ERR in place of the old fashioned green card Return Receipt.
-The Electronic Return Receipt provides in-route tracking scan information and the final delivery confirmation from USPS when your letter is delivered.
-This reduces the total cost of each letter from $5.54 to $4.79.
-It is a true $0.75 cent savings per letter not to mention the time savings.
-The Electronic Return Receipt is included with each Certified Mail Envelope and eliminates any forms or peel and stick lalels.
-Just slide your letter into the envelope and log-in online to print the bar coded address sheet.
-Its that simple.
+How Can I Reduce USPS Certified Mail Costs?
+You can reduce the costs to send USPS Certified Mail by using the Electronic Return Receipt – ERR in place of the old fashioned green card Return Receipt.
+The Return Receipt Electronic provides the final delivery confirmation signature from USPS when your letter is delivered.
+This reduces the total cost of each letter from $5.75 to $4.60.
+It is a true $1.15 cent postage savings per letter not to mention the time savings.
+Certified Mail Envelopes includes Electronic Return Receipt with proof of mailing, in-route tracking and proof of each letters delivery with each Certified Mail Envelope.
+This eliminates those forms or peel and stick labels.
+Just address your letter online and print the cover page on your local printer.
+Slide the address cover page into the envelope add postage and mail.
+It’s fast and easy.
 No more labels, or forms to fill out.
-No more green cards to file or loose.
+No more green cards – and you can mail your letter from any mail box.

-Certified Mail Envelope Costs
+Current Certified Mail Envelope Costs

-1. First-Class Postage $0.44 (this is a letter size envelope, up to 1 oz in weight)
+1. First-Class Postage $0.45 (this is a letter size envelope, up to 1 oz in weight)

-2. Certified Mail Fee $2.80
+2. Certified Mail Fee $2.95

-You can try the service free by signing up for the free trial.
+You can try the service by signing up for the free trial.
 No credit card is needed.
-You still need to add postage ($2.80 + $0.44), but you can save the cost of the $2.30 green card return receipt fee.
+You still need to add postage ($2.95 + $0.45), but you can save the cost of the $2.35 green card return receipt fee.
 This free trial allows you to see how the Electronic Return Receipt works.
 You get setup with a web based login to address, print address sheets, track and report each mailing.
 You have access 24/7 and they file and store each Electronic Return Receipts for 7 years automatically.
 USPS has approved Certified Mail Envelopes so the process is fast and easy to use.
 No monthly fees or hidden costs.
 All you need to do is add postage.

 Free Trial Evaluation: Get 2 Certified Mail Envelopes with Electronic Return Receipt

-Certified Mail Envelopes – Free Trial Sign-Up http://www.certified-mail-envelopes.com/free-trial/
+Certified Mail Envelopes Free Trial: http://www.certified-mail-envelopes.com/usps-free-trial-set-up/

 Follow this link to read more about the Electronic Return Receipt – ERR.